spekframework/spek/downloads.md

 Spek Releases are available on [Bintray](https://bintray.com/jetbrains/spek/spek) and [Maven Central](http://search.maven.org/).

-Spek EAP's are only available on [Bintray](https://bintray.com/jetbrains/spek/spek).
+Spek EAP's (i.e. Firehose) are only available on [Bintray](https://bintray.com/jetbrains/spek/spek).
 Please make sure you add the Bintray Repository if using EAP's.

 For more information on how to set up your project using Maven or Gradle, please see [Setting up](http://jetbrains.github.io/spek/docs/latest/#_setting_up) in the documentation.